Go Away! Trinity Has Arrived in Eldorado: Plot and title

 Jonathan Duke, a con man, and his partner Sebastian Carter make a living travelling the country and selling a dubious "Elixir of Long Life" - a scheme that is in the end exposed by an elderly man.
 Next, the two try to trick people at poker, but the plan ends badly in a saloon brawl.

 After these two introductory scenes, the main plot of the film starts.
-Duke and Carter plan to team up with Ringo Jones and his band to rob the crazy Mexican general Eldorado, who believes he is a god and sits on a golden thrown flanked by two servant girls, of his gold treasure.
+Duke and Carter plan to team up with Ringo Jones and his band to rob the crazy Mexican general Eldorado, who believes he is a god and sits on a golden throne flanked by two servant girls, of his gold treasure.
 Duke does so successfully by dazzling Eldorado with magic tricks, then overcoming him in a fencing duel and tying him up.

 The film's English title notwithstanding, "Trinity" is the name of a town, not a person, and the Italian title more accurately reflects the film's plot.